densities/blob/README.md

 - Right now only understands Gaussian cube file format but later we can add support for other formats.

+## Roadmap

+- Show the molecular structure instead of only centers.
+- Speed up the meshing.
+- Integration with Jupyter notebooks.

 ## How you can contribute

 Please [suggest ideas](https://github.com/densities/blob/issues) and